N38696PIPER PA-28-1812024-02-25 NTSB Accident Report

 Analysis

 On February 25, 2024, about 1610 central standard time, a Piper PA-28-181 airplane, N38696, was substantially damaged when it was involved in an accident near Watertown, South Dakota.
-Both the pilot and passenger were uninjured.
+The flight instructor and student pilot were uninjured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 instructional flight.

 Data Source